 - Normal and irregular operation;

-- Extreme weather and events; and
+- · Extreme weather and events; and

-- Decommissioning.
+- · Decommissioning.

-resistant, and non-polluting after tenement relinquishment.
+The priority is to ensure that our TSFs are safe, stable, erosion-resistant, and non-polluting after tenement relinquishment.

 Ramelius also completes detailed and regular inspections and auditing of our operating TSFs, including the preparation and implementation of a site-specific TSF Operating Manual which sets out the safe and environmentally acceptable operating procedures, monitoring and reporting requirements, trigger levels and actions to be taken to rectify any potential deficiencies.